 The encounter at Highbury in 2005 is another game best known for an off-field clash, as Vieira was doing his level best to get under the skin of Gary Neville.
 The full-back went back into the dressing room to explain what had just happened but was met with a pithy response from Roy Keane, who basically told him to be a big boy and defend himself.

-The Irishman then went into the tunnel and, with fire in his eyes, confronted the midfielder about it, ominously telling the Frenchman “I’ll see you out there”.
+The Irishman then went into the tunnel and, with fire in his eyes, confronted the midfielder about it, ominously telling Vieira “I’ll see you out there”.

 Arsenal actually started the match the better of the two sides, taking the lead twice through Vieira, of course, and Dennis Bergkamp.
 But United fought back and took a 3-2 lead thanks to a Ryan Giggs goal and a brace from Cristiano Ronaldo.